WWJE-DT

 WWJE-DT (channel 50) is a television station licensed to Derry, New Hampshire, United States, serving the Boston area as an affiliate of True Crime Network.
-It is owned by TelevisaUnivision alongside Univision-owned station WUNI (channel 66).
-The two stations share main studios and transmitter facilities on Parmenter Road in Hudson, Massachusetts.
-WWJE is operated separately from WUNI's joint sales agreement (JSA) with Entravision Communications–owned UniMás affiliate WUTF-TV (channel 27).
+It is owned by TelevisaUnivision alongside Univision station WUNI (channel 66).
+The two stations share main studios and transmitter facilities on Parmenter Road in Hudson, Massachusetts; WWJE is operated separately from WUNI by Entravision Communications, owner of UniMás affiliate WUTF-TV (channel 27).

 WWJE formerly broadcast local newscasts from a studio located in Concord, branded as the NH1 News Network or NH1 News.
 Besides WBIN, sister radio station WNNH also used the NH1 News branding from August 2015 to August 2017.
 WBIN-TV was one of only two television stations based in the state of New Hampshire to broadcast local newscasts (alongside WMUR-TV), as much of the state is part of the Boston media market.
-On February 17, 2017, WBIN canceled its newscasts as part of a wind-down of the station's operations following the sale of its spectrum in the Federal Communications Commission (FCC)'s incentive auction.
+On February 17, 2017, WBIN canceled its newscasts as part of a wind-down of the station's operations following the sale of its spectrum in the Federal Communications Commission's incentive auction.

 The station shut down its channel 35 transmitter on Merrill Hill in Hudson, New Hampshire, on September 15, 2017, and began operating on channel 27 through a channel sharing agreement with channel 66 (then WUTF-DT); the WBIN-TV license was subsequently sold by Carlisle One Media, a company controlled by Bill Binnie, to WUNI's owner, Univision Communications.

 History

-Prior history of channel 50 in Boston
+Prior history of channel 50 in New Hampshire

-The channel 50 allocation in the Boston market originally belonged to WXPO-TV, which launched in October 1969.
-It operated from two studios: its offices and master production facilities were located on Dutton Street in downtown Lowell, Massachusetts; however, its transmitter and "main" studio was on Governor Dinsmore Road in Windham, New Hampshire, to comply with FCC regulations requiring that a station's transmitter be located within 15 mi of its city of license.
+The channel 50 allocation in southern New Hampshire originally belonged to WXPO-TV in Manchester, New Hampshire, which launched in October 1969.
+It operated from two studios: its offices and master production facilities were located on Dutton Street in downtown Lowell, Massachusetts; however, its transmitter and "main" studio was on Governor Dinsmore Road in Windham, New Hampshire, to comply with Federal Communications Commission (FCC) regulations requiring that a station's transmitter be located within 15 mi of its city of license.

 However, the station's coverage in many parts of Greater Boston was spotty at best.
 The station's Lowell studios were located less than 1,000 ft from the transmitter of WLLH, making high-quality production impossible during the day due to RF interference with the cameras.
 Advertisers were scared off when the Lowell Sun blacklisted anyone who bought commercials on the station.
 Bills went unpaid for several months.
 By early 1970, 90% of the station's staff was removed from the payroll, although many continued with the station, believing it could pull through.
 The Lowell studio was closed down that spring; finally, in June the power company pulled the plug at the Windham studios during a Maverick rerun, taking WXPO off the air.

 On July 17, 1973, channel 50 returned to the air with a test transmission, with plans to return the station to the air later that year, possibly as New Hampshire's CBS affiliate.
 Those plans never materialized, and the WXPO-TV license was deleted in 1975.